Al3xics/UnrealTopDownShooter/README.md

 ## Installation

-1. Download the `UnrealTopDownShooter.zip` file from the link above.
+1. Download the file from the link above.
 2. Extract the contents of the zip file to your desired location.
 3. Run the executable file to start the game.